 The children's center is staffed by local community members who are committed to raising the children to young adulthood, helping them transition back into the community, and supporting those who pursue university or vocational school once they leave.
 The center provides housing, nutrition, medicine, and education to the children as well as supplemental food, medical care, and HIV education to the surrounding community.
 Jointly established by an American Christian and a Cambodian Buddhist, the atmosphere of tolerance goes beyond simply religious acceptance.
 What truly makes the center unique in Cambodia is the rare opportunity for HIV-infected and non-infected children to live together as family, sharing homes and meals and playing together.
 This sets an example for the community, and its effect on increasing tolerance and diminishing fear cannot be overstated.

-GSC volunteers have the opportunity to become part of the center’s extended family as they live, work, and play with the children and bond with the local staff.
-Volunteers assist the staff by organizing a range of activities for the children that will allow them to share their own passions and talents.
-The possibilities for contributing are endless and may include teaching basic English, planning educational games, and leading any range of sports, art, dance, and other creative activities.
+Depending on the needs of our partners, GSC volunteers may also join the staff at a traditional orphanage or children's day center.
+Volunteer Participants become part of the center’s extended family as they live, work, and play with the children and bond with the local staff.
+Volunteers may have the opportunity to organize a range of activities for the children that will allow them to share their own passions and talents.
+The possibilities for contributing are endless and may include teaching basic English, planning educational games, and leading a range of sports, art, dance, or other creative activities.
 As a GSC volunteer, you will have a once-in-a-lifetime experience not only as a teacher, but also as a mentor and a friend to the warm and loving children you will meet.

-The Orphanage Care Program is open year-round with
+The Children and Orphanage Care Program is open year-round with

 Request Information Program Dates and RatesHow to Enroll Apply Now